CN-Chrome-DevTools/CN-Chrome-DevTools/md/Use-Tools/javascript-debugging.md

 &amp;lt;div class="screenshot"&amp;gt;![](blackboxing-files/blackboxing-expanded.png)&amp;lt;/div&amp;gt;

-You can use the Settings panel to blackbox scripts, or right-click in the sources panel on a file and choose Blackbox Script from the context menu.
+You can use the Settings panel to blackbox scripts, 或 right-click in the sources panel on a file and choose Blackbox Script from the context menu.

 &amp;lt;div class="screenshot"&amp;gt;![](blackboxing-files/blackboxing-dialog.png)&amp;lt;/div&amp;gt;